Wisconsin Highway 441: History

 The Roland Kampo Memorial Bridge was the first portion of this road completed; traffic began flowing on the bridge at 11 a.m. on November 30, 1975.
 The bridge, designated County Trunk Highway Q (CTH-Q) for its first years, extended from US 41 to CTH-P (Racine Road), approximately 1.3 mi.
 The bridge was also the last portion of the Tri-County Expressway completed for more than a decade, with the remainder of the expressway mired in the proposal stage.
-The exits on the portion not concurrent with US 10 were unsigned until 2019, when they were numbered to reflect 441's mileage.
+The exits on the portion not concurrent with US 10 were unsigned until 2019, when the mileage posts and exits east of Oneida Street to the east end I-41 interchange were numbered to reflect WIS 441's mileage.

 The bridge was given a state highway designation (WIS 441) in the 1980s, with signs installed circa 1986.
 Movement to complete the full 10.88 mi of freeway began in the late 1980s, and the first new stretch of freeway since 1975 was completed in November 1991, extending from CTH-P to US 10 (Oneida Street).
 The entire freeway length was completed in September 1993.

-Between 2012 and 2019, the Wisconsin Department of Transportation (WisDOT) worked to a widen the roadway from east of I-41 to west of Calumet Street from four to six lanes along with upgrades of interchanges along the section.
-A large part of the work was completing the road's southeast interchange with I-41 (Mike Ellis Interchange) by restoring missing ramps, adding auxiliary lanes to I-41, and upgrading the Kampo Memorial Bridge.
+Between 2012 and 2019, the Wisconsin Department of Transportation (WisDOT) worked to a widen WIS 441 from east of I-41 to west of Calumet Street from four to six lanes along with changes to interchanges along the section.
+A large part of the work was completing the road's southeast interchange with I-41 (Mike Ellis Interchange) by restoring missing ramps, adding auxiliary lanes to I-41, and widening the Kampo Memorial Bridge.
 Property was also acquired to allow the smoothing of two sharp curves from the Kampo Bridge to north of Midway Road.

 As part of the project, the existing interchange with Oneida Street was converted to a diverging diamond interchange, the first in northern Wisconsin.
+Another project to replace the structural approaches of 13 bridges between I-41/US 10 and South Oneida Street will be undertaken in 2025.